foundertherapy/django-redis-secure/README.md

 # Django secure redis
 Django caching plugin for django-redis that adds a Serializer class and configuration to support transparent, symmetrical encryption of cached values using the python cryptography library.
-This plugin also provides encryption for django-rq jobs by simply using the `@secure_redis.rq_job` decorator to annotate the task method instead of using `@django_rq.job`
+This plugin also provides encryption for django-rq jobs by simply using the `@secure_redis.secure_rq.job` decorator to annotate the task method instead of using `@django_rq.job`

 # Important
 Before using this library, make sure that you really need it.
 By using it, put in mind: